htw-imi-showtime/showtime-website/content/ws20/master/m4-gefahr-erkannt-gefahr-gebannt/features.md

 weight = 1
 +++

-{{<section title="Interaction with self modeled machines">}}
-As our target group are trainees we aimed to flatten the learning curve and provide anchors of recognition by modeling the exact machines they are learning to operate.
-One of the challenges hereby was to adapt machine operation to the VR medium while staying true to the mechanics of the real machines.
+{{<section title="Training-related task">}}
+To provide an ingame objective which represents an everyday work task to the trainees, their instructors were included in the developing process.

+When entering the virtual workshop the players receive the task to craft a dice.
+This requires interaction with cutting machines like the hand lever or the guillotine shears as well as the bench drill to perforate the metal workpieces.
+To set the final product together, a glue gun needs to be used.
 {{</section>}}

+{{<section title="Interactable realistic machines">}}
+In order to allow the trainees to transfer their prior learning experiences to the virtual world and vice versa, the machines were modeled after their real life counterparts.
+One of the biggest challenges hereby was the adaption of the handling to the VR medium.
+{{</section>}}

 {{<section title="Bench Drill">}}
-The bench drill is the most complex (and dangerous!) of all the machines we modeled.
+The bench drill is the most complex of all the modeled machines.
-Users must follow the correct sequence of operational steps to stay safe, or risk serious injury.
+Users must follow the correct sequence of operational steps to stay safe or risk serious injury.
-Interactions include adjusting of drill bits, the fastening of a workpiece in the operational vice, toggling a light and turning the machine on and off.
+Interactions include adjustment of drill bits, the fastening of a workpiece in the operational vice, toggling a light and turning the machine on and off.
 {{</section>}}

 {{<gallery>}}